comit/sonoff-bridge/Understanding-SwitchMode-and-SwitchTopic.md

 e.g.: `stat/sonoff01/POWER ON`

 **Important**:
-The Sonoff-Tasmota firmware does not publich the state of the switch in any way!
+The Sonoff-Tasmota firmware does not publish the state of the switch in any way!
-It only send commands (directly to the corrosponding relay or via MQTT to a topic).
+It only send commands (directly to the corresponding relay or via MQTT to a topic).

 # SwitchMode